haschka/PCA/README.md

 ### Requirements
 In order to compile and run this tools you need to have the lapack libraries, installed.
 Further you need a suitable compilier.
-On an ubuntu based system you may install all requirements in the following way:
+On a Debian based system you may install all requirements in the following way:

 ```